tobkim/pangolin-ip-rule-manager/README.md

 Notes:
 - This uses `cscli` on the same Docker host.
 If CrowdSec runs in a container, ensure this service can run `docker exec crowdsec cscli ...` (e.g., by mounting the Docker socket or running on the host).
+- CrowdSec allowlist membership is cached to avoid running commands on every request.
+If an IP isn't in the cache, the service first verifies the current contents via `cscli allowlist <name> list` before attempting add/remove.
 - Commands are attempted across common `cscli` versions; warnings are logged if commands are unavailable.

 ---